-If you are unhappy with the advice or recommendations given by our inspectors then you should first tried to resolve the matter with the inspector or their manager.
+If you are unhappy with the advice or recommendations given by our inspectors then you should first try to resolve the matter with the inspector or their manager.

-If you still feel we have failed to provide you with good service or are concerned about the advice that we have given, please contact us and we will endeavour to resolve any concerns you may have.
-Please contact us using the details below.
+After speaking to our inspector or their manager, you still feel we have failed to provide you with good service or are concerned about the advice that we have given, please contact us and we will endeavour to resolve any concerns you may have.

-The panel will consist of independent members who will have the competence and experience to assess advice that has been given on regulatory matters.
+The panel consists of independent members who will have the competence and experience to assess advice that has been given on regulatory matters.

 Your issue will be put before the panel members who will review it thoroughly and inform you of its findings.

 The panel will only consider cases from 30 June 2011 onwards and the outcome will be made available on the HSE website.

 The panel’s role is advisory.
 The regulators will respect the independence of the panel and its advice and where appropriate take it on board.

 If you are still not satisfied with the findings of the Independent Regulatory Panel, you can follow the complaints procedures, including writing to the Chief Executive of HSE.

 You can also write to your MP and, if necessary ask them to contact the Office of the Parliamentary and Health Service Ombudsman to investigate cases relating to HSE.